YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

    test for a controller and a model.
 We're going to use our first mojit, ``Github`` as our example.
 Replace the content of ``Github/tests/controller.server-tests.js`` with the code below.
-Note the use of YUI Test, accessing the controller and model, creating objects for the ``ActionContext`` addons, and use of assertions.
+Note the use of YUI Test, accessing the controller and model, creating objects for the ``ActionContext`` addons, and the use of assertions.

    .. code-block:: javascript